Cannabis After Legalization: Vic Neufeld Shares Aphria's Plan For Growth

 It will be interesting to survey the landscape of licensed producers in one year, two years, and even three years from now.
 Aphria will be there, but who else from the early days will still be standing.
 And what major player that is not currently in the market, or the industry, will have made its mark?
 I believe we’ll see some outside forces make big plays within this industry in good time, which is why it’s not enough for Aphria to be comfortable in its position today as one of the industry leaders.
 That’s why we’re focused on the future, innovation, and driving long-term sustainable growth for our business and our shareholders.

-Posted-In: Aphria Benzinga Cannabis Capital Conference Cannabis Vic NeufeldFintech Interview
+Posted-In: Aphria Benzinga Cannabis Capital Conference Cannabis Vic NeufeldFintech Interview Best of Benzinga

 © 2018 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.